How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 According to this myth, Lilith was Adam’s first wife (yes, from the Adam and Eve origin story in the Bible).
 Lilith leaves Adam and later becomes a queen of the demons.
 (Only then does God create Eve from one of Adam’s ribs.)

-The more common term for this type of demon is a succubus, a supernatural entity found in many forms of folklore and medieval legends.
+The more common term for this type of demon is a succubus, a supernatural entity found in folklore and medieval legends.
 (In Greek mythology, they refer to them as sirens.)

 The succubus appears in the dreams of men as a beautiful woman who seduces them and draws out their sexual energy, depleting these men of their life force.